Turkey Travel Guide

 Drinking tap water in turkey is usually considered safe; however, as a precaution, it’s better to drink bottled water.

 Tipping in Turkey is usual and expected.
 In the restaurants, 10-15% tipping is expected and acceptable.
-In other situations like taxi, tipping is appreciated but not an obligatory.
+In other situations like taxis, tipping is appreciated but not obligatory.

-Turkish is the official language of turkey; however, there are some regions that people speak Kurmanji, Arabic, and Zazaki.
-Nevertheless, in many places, you can find people who speak English and French fluently but it should be mentioned that English is not widely spoken in Turkey.
+Turkish is the turkey’s official language; however, some regions speak Kurmanji, Arabic, and Zazaki.
+Nevertheless, in many places, you can find people who speak English and French fluently, but it should be mentioned that English is not widely spoken in Turkey.

 Euro and Dollar are easy to exchange in Turkey.
-Also, there are many ATMs in major cities of Turkey, but there are some areas that you cannot find any ATM.
+Also, there are many ATMs in Turkey’s major cities, but there are some areas that you cannot find any ATMs.
 It’s recommended to have a mixture of cash, ATM, and credit card.

 Most public toilets in Turkey are western toilets; however, you may face some squats as well.
 Therefore, be prepared for that.
 The first time you use these toilets may be challenging, but you will get used to it soon!
 Make sure to remove any objects like cellphone, wallet, etc. from your pocket because it’s likely to lose them!

-Most of Wi-Fi spots in Turkey require Turkish or European number for getting the passcode.
+Most Wi-Fi spots in Turkey require a Turkish or European number for getting the passcode.
 Getting a Turkish SIM card can be a good idea for you.
-In this case, to get passcode online.
-In hotels, restaurants, etc. you may find many disconnections in Wi-Fi internet.
+In this case, to get a passcode online.
+In hotels, restaurants, etc., you may find many disconnections in Wi-Fi internet.

 Some websites in Turkey like Wikipedia, PayPal, Booking.com, etc. are banned in turkey.
-If you need these sites during your visit, make sure to have a VPN application in your cellphone or laptop.
+If you need these sites during your visit, make sure to have a VPN application on your cellphone or laptop.

-Adaptors in Turkey are F type, which is an essential European outlet with 220 V of the standard voltage.
+Adaptors in Turkey are F type, an essential European outlet with 220 V of the standard voltage.

 |On-obligation Pharmacy||0800 300 001|